Agoric/documentation/main/reference/ertp-api/purse.md

 Creates and returns a **DepositFacet**, a new deposit-only facet of the **Purse** that allows other parties to deposit **[Payments](./payment.md)** into the **Purse** without the ability to check the **Purse's** balance or withdraw from it.
-Theis makes it a safe way to let other people send you **Payments**.
+This makes it a safe way to let other people send you **Payments**.

 You can only deposit a **Payment** into a **DepositFacet** that's the same **[Brand](./brand.md)** as the original **Purse**.